temujin9/mezovy/npcs/unseelie/queen of air and darkness.md

 - The Raven Banner
   https://en.wikipedia.org/wiki/Raven_banner
   - Originally a Norse thing, referring maybe to Hugin and Munin
   - What does that mean for the old relationship with the dwarves?
-Was Odin a witch, or was it a kenning for an elven witch advisor?
+Was Odin a witch, or was it a kenning for elven witch advisors?

 # Notes